-Riverdale is a place with a very colorful history.
-The settlement began life as a haven for the wealthy to build “country estates.”
+Riverdale is located in the northwestern region of the Bronx, and with its residential neighborhood, it is a place with a colorful history.
+Settlement began here with the construction of ‘country estates’ which soon became a haven for the wealthy.
 After the development of railroads, however, these well-off families were able to make the estates their permanent home.
-Within, an area called Hudson Hill retains many of these old mansions as well as historic churches.
-Another part, Fieldston, was named a historically significant district by the New York City Landmarks Preservation Commission.
+An area called Hudson Hill retains many of these old mansions as well as historic churches.
+Fieldston, another part rich in privately owned houses, was named a historically significant district by the New York City Landmarks Preservation Commission.

-There are several other points of interest here.
-There’s Wave Hill, a botanical garden and outdoor art gallery, and Gaelic Park, which serves as the headquarters of New York’s Gaelic sports association.
-One can also find the Riverdale Monument, a memorial stone built in 1930 to honor the armed forces, in Bell Tower Park.
-Finally, Riverdale is home to the Derfner Judaica Museum, containing some 1400 Jewish ceremonial objects and Jewish pieces of art.
+There are many other points of interest in the northwestern region of the Bronx.
+Some include: The Wave Hill (a botanical garden and outdoor art gallery), and Gaelic Park (the headquarters of New York’s Gaelic sports association).
+One can also find the Riverdale Monument (see below), a memorial stone built in 1930 to honor the armed forces in Bell Tower Park.
+Riverdale is also home to the Derfner Judaica Museum which explore the history behind Jewish culture.